Lost Cat Found 1,000 Miles From Home Sparks Standoff Between Finder And Owner

 Some have even gone as far as accusing OP of “stealing” the cat.
 While others have asked them not to take it to a shelter, which some described as a “pet jail.”

 In all, we do hope the owner gets reunited with their pet.
-In addition, we’re sure OP will learn from this experience and how to handle things better if they find their-self in this situation again.
+In addition, we’re sure OP will learn from this experience and how to handle things better if they find themselves in this situation again.

 What do you think should have happened here?
 Share your thoughts in the comments.